windicss/docs/guide/extractions.md

 })
 ```

-Or to be more fixable:
+Or to be more flexible:

 ```ts windi.config.js
 import { defineConfig } from 'windicss/helpers'